Sayanjones/Visual-Nutrition-Assistant/README.md

 # Calorie_Advisor

 # Dataset Information
-Created an Nutritionist Generative AI Dcotor Using Google Gemini Pro Vision.
+A Nutritionist Generative AI Doctor Using Google Gemini Pro Vision.
-We will be creating an large image model app with the help of streamlit and google gemini pro api.
+Created large image model app with the help of streamlit and google gemini pro api.

 # Libraries